VIB-PSB/ksrates/docs/input_output.rst

             File section showing the structure of the ``.ks.tsv`` format.

     * ``species_i-adhore``: this directory contains the i-ADHoRe output files necessary for the anchor *K*:sub:`S` clustering (see :ref:`anchor_ks_clustering`).
+    * ``reciprocal_retention``: this directory contains the OrthoMCL-related files generated when running the reciprocal retention pipeline.

 * ``ortholog_distributions/wgd_species1_species2``: these directories contain the files generated during the *wgd* one-to-one ortholog *K*:sub:`S` estimation for each species pair: